Code-Maven/wis-python-course-2025-10/README.md

 * Submit in the usual way by opening an issue and linking to it.

+* Start working on your final project.
+Actually I am ok with this one to become your final project if you feel this is imporant enough and that you can enhance it 3-4 times of what it is now.
+(In terms of value it gives you and others.)

 * Dead-line: 2025.12.06 22:00 (Saturday evening)